 To calculate the percentage of each perfume allergen in your product, let’s take the following example of Myrtle Essential Oil, with some typical allergen concentrations in the product, based on adding this @0.5 %w/w and 0.1 %w/w:

-Regulation (EC) N° 1223/2009 stipulates that the concentration of Coumarin @0.01000% in the 0.5 %w/w version ‘rinse-off’ example, would not require inclusion on the label because this concentration 'does not exceed 0.01000%', whereas all the other five perfume allergens must be declared.
+Regulation (EC) N° 1223/2009 and similar regulations in other countries stipulate that the concentration of Coumarin @0.01000% in the 0.5 %w/w version ‘rinse-off’ example, would not require inclusion on the label because this concentration 'does not exceed 0.01000%', whereas the other five perfume allergens must be declared, with Linalool @0.01000% shown in the above table as 'Borderline'.
+In this case, we recommend that you consult with your safety assessor and/or check your local regulation for whether in such a case the allergen must be declared on the product's label.
+In cosmetri's Product Manager, in the formula's 'Labels' tab any allergen concentrations must exceed the threshold in order to be shown on the label.

 The calculations of course become more of a headache when we must consider each instance of a perfume allergen that appears in your product formula – for example if more than one essential oil is used.
 Then we have also to consider the case of an ingredient such as Benzyl Alcohol, that may be used for a non-perfuming function e.g. as a preservative, but must still be included in any calculation of perfume allergens.
 In CosIng this can be confusing because this example ingredient exists as three different records in the database.
 Using cosmetri you can enter any of these three versions and each will be also classified as a perfume allergen so that the correct total allergen concentration for e.g. Benzyl Alcohol can be determined.